 Similarly, there are different types of benefits that influence a customer’s purchase decision.

-These benefits lie not only in the features and uses of the product, but also in the brand value.
+These benefits lie not only in the features and uses of the product, but also in the brand value proposition.
 Branding plays an important part in enhancing customer value.
-As perceived benefits increase and cost decreases, customer value increases accordingly.
+As perceived benefits increase and cost decreases, customer value proposition increases accordingly.